Women in Agroecology Leadership for Conservation (WALC)

 WALC students training in cloud forest bio-acoustic

 WALC has two basic requirements for each participant.
 1) Each WALC student must complete a 25-day WALC workshop for each year that she is in the program.
 2) Each WALC student must provide proof of school attendance with a letter from her school’s director and a copy of her report card.
 This ensures that each young woman fulfills her commitment to continue her education.
 3) Each WALC student must establish a small agroforest parcel, planting 16 trees and establishing heirloom and traditional crops.
 WALC students who fulfill these two requirements are eligible for a scholarship.
 Scholarships are not issued until proof of school attendance is provided.

 We are proud that so many (over 95% each year) of those who go through our workshop choose to continue in school with the support of a CCFC agroecology work-study scholarship.
 These opportunities change the lives of young women and have a positive impact on her entire village and the ecological health of the region.

 None of this would be possible without your annual support.
-Each year, many of you contribute $150 and make the dream of education a reality for another young woman.
+Each year, many of you contribute.
+You make the dream of education a reality for another young woman.
 Thank you!
-Our goal for the fall of 2016 is to invite 153 young women into the WALC program.
+Our goal for the fall of 2017 is to invite 153 young women into the WALC program.
 This fall CCFC will host one session.